 - Whirlpool or jacuzzi bathtubs

-If you’re planning to install a more luxurious bathroom, then it will be worthwhile having an electrician look at your plans and see if you need extra prep work done before you start installing things.
-Because it’s a bathroom, you might be more inclined to hire a plumber to handle every element of your bathroom remodel.
-And in some ways, you would be right–you do need a good plumber to make sure all your pipes go to the right places, are safe and that all your fittings are installed properly.
+If you’re re-doing your bathroom, then it will be worthwhile having an electrician look at your plans.
+They’ll see if you need extra prep work done before you start installing things.
+Because it’s a bathroom, you might be more inclined to hire a plumber to handle your bathroom remodel.
+In some ways, you would be right – you do need a good plumber to make sure all your pipes go to the right places, are safe and that all your fittings are installed properly.
 But plumbers don’t know a lot about electrics, which is why they will often leave you with wires dangling out of the ceiling when they are finished.
-Hiring an electrician to help you remodel your bathroom means you can be sure everything is safe, up to code and looks finished.
-If you would like to find out more about our bathroom services, just get in touch with HR Hislop Electrical Contracting today for your free consultation.
+Hiring an electrician to help you when you’re re-doing your bathroom means you can be sure everything is safe, up to code and looks finished.
+If you would like to find out more about our bathroom services…